 The discovery of fossil seeds apparently of Myristicaceae from the Eocene (London Clay) does not bear on the crown-group age because they cannot be placed precisely on the tree of the family (J. A. Doyle et al. 2008a).

 Floral formula: * P ; A [2-40]: * P ; G 1.

 Ecology & Physiology.
-Myristicaceae are disproportionally well represented (11 of the 57 species of the family recorded) of the 227 common trees (d.b.h. at least 10 cm) of the Amazonian forests (ter Steege et al. 2103).
+Myristicaceae are disproportionally well represented (11 of the 57 species of the family recorded) of the 227 common trees (d.b.h. at least 10 cm) of the Amazonian forests (ter Steege et al. 2013).

-Seed dispersal is by primates and toucans in the New World and hornbills and birds of paradise in the Old World (Fleming & Kress 2013).
+Seed dispersal is by primates and toucans in the New World and hornbills, pigeons and birds of paradise in the Old World; the aril may be quite thin but it is nutritious (McKey 1975; Fleming & Kress 2013).

 Inflorescence morphology is a little confusing.
 Ronse de Craene (2010; see also Armstrong & Tucker 1986) shows a large, abaxial "bracteole" in addition to paired lateral prophyllar/bracteolar-like structures that may (staminate inflorescence) or may not subtend buds.
 The "bract" immediately below the staminate flower of Myristica fragrans has a very broad base.